 And on every 4th Sunday of the month, they lead our worship service except for what the priest has to do.
 Did we mention that our youth rock?

-From time to time, an additional class is offered after the 10:30 service, usually led by the interim rector.
+From time to time, an additional class is offered after the 10:30 service.
 Recent topics included learning about the Episcopal Church, Howard Thurman’s "Jesus and the Disinherited", and ways of experiencing God in non-traditional ways.